History of trams: Tram engine

-The first mechanical trams were powered by steam.
-Generally, there were two types of steam tram.
-The first and most common had a small steam locomotive (called a tram engine in the UK) at the head of a line of one or more carriages, similar to a small train.
+The first and most common had a small steam locomotive (called a tram engine in the UK or Steam dummy in the US) at the head of a line of one or more carriages, similar to a small train.
 Systems with such steam trams included Christchurch, New Zealand; Adelaide, South Australia; Sydney, Australia and other city systems in New South Wales; Munich, Germany (from August 1883 on), British India (Pakistan) (from 1885), The Hague, Netherlands, 1878, and the Dublin & Blessington Steam Tramway (from 1888) in Ireland.
 Steam tramways also were used on the suburban tramway lines around Milan and Padua; the last Gamba de Legn ("Peg-Leg") tramway ran on the Milan-Magenta-Castano Primo route in late 1958.

-The other style of steam tram had the steam engine in the body of the tram, referred to as a tram engine (UK) or steam dummy (US).
+The other style of steam tram had the steam engine in the body of the tram, referred to as a steam tramway car.
 The most notable system to adopt such trams was in Paris.
 French-designed steam trams also operated in Rockhampton, in the Australian state of Queensland between 1909 and 1939.
 Stockholm, Sweden, had a steam tram line at the island of Södermalm between 1887 and 1901.

-Tram engines usually had modifications to make them suitable for street running in residential areas.
-The wheels, and other moving parts of the machinery, were usually enclosed for safety reasons and to make the engines quieter.
-Measures were often taken to prevent the engines from emitting visible smoke or steam.
-Usually, the engines used coke rather than coal as fuel to avoid emitting smoke; condensers or superheating were used to avoid emitting visible steam.
-A major drawback of this style of the tram was the limited space for the engine so that these trams were usually underpowered.
-Steam tram engines faded out around the 1890s to the 1900s, being replaced by electric trams.